brorarangers/brorarangers.github.io/_posts/2015-12-31-hogmanay-review-3.md

 The first weekend in December and we rolled into Keith's Kynoch Park to face a team which had given us a [stern test](/2015/08/17/keith-home-report.html) at home.
 We made more comfortable work of it [this time round](/2015/12/06/keith-away-report.html) and felt we were as ready as we'd ever be for the following weekend.

-The following weekend was, of course, the [top of the table](/2015/12/06/cove-home-preview.html).
+The following weekend was, of course, the [top of the table](/2015/12/06/cove-home-preview.html) clash.
 It received a bit of a [build up](/2015/12/07/cove-home-preview2.html) on here, and excitement was high among the Brora fan base. *Trigger* was back on updates, so the Facebook followers were waiting with baited breath ... *Trigger* captures every detail ...

 ![The Golden Mic captures every little detail]({{ site.url }}/images/posts/{{ page.url | replace: '/','-' | remove_first: '-' | remove: '.html' }}-9.jpg){: .responsive-img .z-depth-2 .post-image}